Poke (dish): Hawaii regional cuisine

 According to the food historian Rachel Laudan, the present form of poke became popular around the 1970s.
-However, poke made at home or found at seafood counters were only limited to one or two flavors: onion or limu.
-Sashimi which was already popular by this time evolved into a Japanese-Hawaiian sashimi salad-like fusion, very similar to tataki.
+However, poke made at home or found at seafood counters was limited to one of two flavors: onion or limu.
+Sashimi, which was already popular by this time, evolved into a Japanese-Hawaiian sashimi salad-like fusion, very similar to tataki.

 In the early 1990s, a group of local chefs advocated for a distinct Hawaiian fusion style, cuisine which drew from local ingredients and a fusion of ethnic culinary influences.
 Master chef Sam Choy, was a founding chef of this movement, started a poke festival in 1992 which consisted of a poke recipe contest for professional chefs and amateur cooks.
 The initial contest offered more than $15,000 in cash and prizes.
-Chefs showcased many new combination of flavors, and made the rather common dish into an upscale item at restaurants.
+Chefs showcased many new combinations of flavors, and made the rather common dish into an upscale item at restaurants.